DhruvBisaria/CAGE/README.md

 # CAGE
-Cube-based Anomalous Gas Estimator

-CAGE is a code suite that is a wrapper around KinMS.
+The Cube-based Anomalous Gas Estimator (CAGE) is a code suite that is a wrapper around KinMS.
 It uses KinMS to kinematically model the data cubes of galaxies and uses hierarchical clustering algorithms (Astrodendro) to identify gas in each frame that is anomalous with a thin disk approximation.
 I am currently working on making this suite publicly usable and am in the process of addressing some remaining bugs.

 Documentation to drop in the near future!